-The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to the Joint Managing Solicitors.
+The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to its Co-Directors.

 Deborah was the first Women Prisoners’ Caseworker at PAS.
-Alongside her position as Joint Managing Solicitor, she continues to take on women’s cases with a particular focus on indeterminate sentence prisoners.
+Alongside her position as Co-Director, she continues to take on women’s cases with a particular focus on indeterminate sentence prisoners.
 Lubia was originally employed to undertake Race and Religious Discrimination casework, focusing on civil litigation and non-litigious complaints regarding ethnic and religious discrimination.
-Within her role as Joint Managing Solicitor, she continues to advise prisoners on racial and religious issues.
-Together, they run a monthly legal advice outreach clinic at HMP Belmarsh, the highest security prison in Europe.
+Within her role as Co-Director, she continues to advise prisoners on racial and religious issues.
+Lubia runs a regular legal advice Outreach Clinic at HMP Belmarsh, the highest security prison in Europe.

 Women Prisoners’ Caseworker